January 28, 2021

 protect and defend?

-The liberal NPR (National Propaganda Reporting)
+The liberal NPR (National

-and other traditional unschooled libs, chide a
+unschooled libs, chide a Supreme Court justice

-Supreme Court justice for basing his judgements
+for basing his judgements upon the U.S.

-upon the U.S. Constitution.
-Hail to that
+Constitution.
+Hail to that unprecedented

-unprecedented document that recognized some
+document that recognized some self-evident

-self-evident unchangeable values of individual
+unchangeable values of individual liberty, and

-government that (like gravity) tends to encroach
+that (like gravity) tends to encroach individual

-individual freedoms.
+freedoms.

 ".... the right of the people to keep and bear Arms, shall not be infringed" except at great peril to the people...

-At Least Two People Shot Dead During
+People Shot Dead During Baltimore ‘Ceasefire

-Baltimore ‘Ceasefire Weekend’ Proves Gun Bans
+Weekend’ Proves Gun Bans Don’t Work

 by Geoffrey Grider